Reidsville Luckies

 The Reidsville Luckies were a minor league baseball team based in Reidsville, North Carolina, USA.
 They played in the Bi-State League from 1935–1940 and returned in 1947 as part of the Tri-State League in 1947.
 They switched to the Carolina League in 1948 and remained there till the team was dissolved after the 1955 season.

-The team was started back as a College summer team in 2021, and they joined the Old North State League.
+The team returned as a college wood bat summer team in 2021 as a member of the Old North State League.
+They made the post-season in 2024, losing to the eventual champion.
+A Rockingham County native acquired partial ownership in May 2024.